Gratheon/website/blog/2024-11-29 🛠️ Andmetorm hackathon.md

   https://github.com/alonsosolisg/bee-app

   ![](img/Screenshot%202024-11-30%20at%2003.23.05.png)

-- API wise I registered new weatherEstonia graphql query type
+- API wise I registered new weatherEstonia graphql query type and we used https://www.ilmateenistus.ee/ilma_andmed/xml/forecast.php?lang=eng XML data, which was converted to JSON
   ![](img/Screenshot%202024-11-30%20at%2003.50.42.png)